-- D. 13.0 FTE who shall be at minimum Qualified Mental Health Workers (QMHW), including at least 1.5 FTE licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
-QMHWs are individuals who hold a college degree in a field related to mental health, including child development, child psychology, counseling and guidance, counseling psychology, early childhood education, human services, social psychology, social science, social welfare, social work, sociology, or another discipline determined by the Mental Health Plan Director or designee to have mental health application: - i.
-Staff with an Associate's degree must have the equivalent of two years full-time experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof; - ii.
-Staff with a Bachelor's degree must have the equivalent of one year fulltime experience in a mental health setting in the areas of psycho-social functioning, social adjustment, vocational adjustment, or a combination thereof; - iii.
-No experience is required for staff with a Master's or Doctoral degree in a related field described in Section 10.A. - E. 1.0 FTE Clinical Supervisor shall be a Licensed Clinician who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
-The Lead Therapist or Manager may be responsible to provide some direct service to clients; - F. In addition, Contractor shall provide approximately a total of 2.0 FTE supervisory staff comprised of a Program Director and Chief Program Officer who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
+- 2. Staff with an Associate's degree must have the equivalent of two years full-time experience in a mental health setting in the areas of psychosocial functioning, social adjustment, vocational adjustment, or a combination thereof; - 3.
+Staff with a Bachelor's degree must have the equivalent of one year full-time experience in a mental health setting in the areas of psychosocial functioning, social adjustment, vocational adjustment, or a combination thereof; and - 4.
+No experience is required for staff with a Master's or Doctoral degree in a related field described in Section 10.A. - B. 1.0 FTE Clinical Supervisor shall be a Licensed Clinician who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254.
+The Lead Therapist or Manager may be responsible to provide some direct service to clients; - C. 2.0 FTE Supervisory staff comprised of a Program Director and Chief Program Officer who shall be licensed/waivered/registered mental health professionals as described in Title 9, CCR 1810.223 and 1810.254. - D. Licensed mental health professional under 9 CCR 1810.223 to include: - i.
+Licensed physicians; - ii.
+Licensed psychologists; - iii.
+Licensed clinical social workers; - iv.
+Licensed marriage and family therapists; - v.
+Licensed psychiatric technicians; and - vi.
+Waivered/Registered Professional under 9 CCR 1810.254 includes: - a.
+An individual who has a waiver of psychologist licensure issued by the Department or has registered with the corresponding state licensing authority for psychologists; and - b.
+Marriage and family therapists or clinical social workers to obtain supervised clinical hours for psychologist, marriage and family therapist or clinical social worker licensure.